agical/smashyn/README.md

 The tests can be synchronous or they can be asynchronous, returning a promise.

-A synchronous tests that throws an exception is a failed test, otherwise it is successful.
+A synchronous test that throws an exception is a failed test, otherwise it is successful.

 An asynchronous test fails if the promise returned is rejected, and otherwise it is successful.